How do I...?

 Do I have to budget for GA and student fringe benefits?

 Yes.
-Fringe benefits of 1.9% are charged on the dollar value of GA stipends and other student hourly wages.
+Fringe benefits of 1.20% are charged on the dollar value of GA stipends and other student hourly wages.
+From July 1, 2023, fringe rate of GA will be 1.38%.

 How do I know when to budget equipment in the equipment line versus the supply line?